 ALSO Twixtmas 2020

-28th - 29th December: A winter festival of talks, Q&As, workshops and performances to carry you into the new year.
+27th - 29th December: A winter festival of talks, Q&As, workshops and performances to carry you into the new year.
+Programme and tickets here.

 Feeling lucky?
 But what is luck?
 And how do you change it?
 We’ll be going LIVE with two leading academics, LSE/NYU Prof Dr Christian Busch and award-winning Professor of Strategy and behavioural economist, Chengwei Liu as they discuss how your work luck can be improved in your personal, business and even beyond worlds.